 function getChunkCount(): number

-A complete search box integration:
+A complete standalone search bar integration:

-<input type="text" id="search-input" placeholder="Search docs..." disabled />
+<input type="text" id="search-input" placeholder="Loading search index..." disabled />

 <div id="search-results"></div>